 The exploration paper is intended to help you develop a more personal connection to the subject matter, applying concepts learned in the course to your personal experience of other people.
 Instructions for this paper will be posted within a week from the start of the course.
 The paper should have complete sentences, good grammar, reasonable organization, and at least 3 complete double-spaced pages of text.
-It is due on Oct.
-19.

 The research paper is designed to improve on features of traditional term papers in advancing student learning.
 Students learn more from the writing experience when they have the opportunity to make use of feedback.
-Topics for research papers come from exercises done early in the term, in class; the exercises will identify various types of behavior, emotion, and motivation that students in the class have found to be rather puzzling and in need of explanation.
-Once these are reduced to a set of approximately 10 distinct topics each with two assigned articles, and you will have a choice of which topic to focus your paper on.
+Topics for research papers come from exercises done early in the term, examining degree of student interest in various topic areas.
+Once there is a reduced set of about 10 distinct topics each with one assigned article, and you will have a choice of which topic to focus your paper on.
 In the paper you can, if relevant, describe a vignette from your own experience and observations of people, but the main substance will be identification of at least two points of view or two different ways of explaining the kind of behavior, motive, or emotion on which the topic focuses, and doing a comparative evaluation - which view is better?
 As this implies, in preparing the paper, you should seek out competing views - even opposing views.
-Your explanations can use course material but should also use the two assigned articles and at least one other source.
+Your explanations can use course material but should also use the assigned article and at least one other source.